SGolbert/sgolbert-movie-challenge/README.md

 # Styling

-The styling has been made with a combination of styled-jsx (the default css-in-js styling solution in Next.js) and a global css file [mvp.css](https://github.com/SGolbert/sgolbert-movie-challenge/blob/master/styles/mvp.css).
+The styling has been made with a combination of styled-jsx (the default css-in-js styling solution of Next.js) and a global css file [mvp.css](https://github.com/SGolbert/sgolbert-movie-challenge/blob/master/styles/mvp.css).
 MVP stands for "Minimum Viable Product" and the stylesheet has been created by [Andy Brewer](https://andybrewer.github.io/mvp/).

 The idea behind this approach is to have acceptable css defaults which make prototyping fast.
 The current state of the website can be considered a MVP, not a final product in any way.